Chouaibah/Chouaibah/README.md

 ![reel_montage](https://github.com/Chouaibah/Chouaibah/assets/158000674/064e16bf-dff2-458a-a08c-f8b2b1036633)

-We use UART protocole for make connection between Raspbeery Pi Pico and GSM SIM800L
+We use UART protocole for construct connection between Raspbeery Pi Pico and GSM SIM800L

 for the programme i use micropython language , search UF2 file and install to your Pico !